zicklag/docs-1/configuration/project-settings.md

   - None — Not recommended
   - Weak — Minimum of 8 characters
   - Strong — Uppercase, lowercase, numbers, and special characters
+  - Other — Set custom policy with a JavaScript regex
 - **Auth Login Attempts** — Sets the number of failed login attempts allowed before a user's account is locked.
 Once locked, an Admin user is required to unlock the account.